Blog Product Management10 Best Product Management Books for PMs in 2026

 This book is all about the CORE of product management:

-It takes a hands-on approach to the product manager role and provides lots of actionable advice and frameworks.
+This product book takes a hands-on approach to the product manager role and provides lots of actionable advice and frameworks.
 If you're interested in product management, this book is a must-read.

 Key lessons